sroccaserra/object-lua/Readme.txt

 === Warnings ===

-        * This is an early release.
+        * This is a beta release.
 Changes can be made in the future
         * No optimization.
 This is still in the design stage